Year One (film)

-Year One is a 2009 American adventure comedy film directed by Harold Ramis and distributed by Columbia Pictures.
-The film was written by Harold Ramis, Gene Stupnitsky, and Lee Eisenberg and stars Jack Black and Michael Cera.
-Its story follows Zed and Oh, two hunter-gatherers who travel to the city of Sodom after being banished from their tribe.
+Year One is a 2009 American adventure comedy film directed by Harold Ramis, produced by Ramis, Judd Apatow, and Clayton Townsend, written by Ramis, Gene Stupnitsky, and Lee Eisenberg, and stars Jack Black, and Michael Cera in lead roles, alongside an ensemble supporting cast including Oliver Platt, David Cross, Christopher Mintz-Plasse, Vinnie Jones, Juno Temple, June Diane Raphael, Olivia Wilde, Bill Hader, and Hank Azaria.
+A parody on the book of Genesis, the plot follows two tribesmen who travel to the city of Sodom to save their love interests after being banished from their tribe.
 Problems quickly emerge during their journey, as they encounter several biblical figures along the way.

-The film was produced by Judd Apatow's production company The Apatow Company and was released on June 19, 2009.
+The film was produced by Apatow's production company The Apatow Company and was released on June 19, 2009, by Columbia Pictures.
 It grossed $19.6 million in its opening weekend and $62.4 million worldwide, against a budget of $60 million.
-Upon release, it was panned by critics and audiences, receiving only a 14% approval rating based on 173 votes on Rotten Tomatoes.
-This marked the last film to be directed, produced, written by and starring Harold Ramis before he died in February 2014.
+Upon release, Year One was panned by critics and audiences, receiving only a 14% approval rating based on 173 votes on Rotten Tomatoes.
+This was the last film to involve Ramis before his death in 2014.

 Plot

-Once informed that the hunter Zed ate from the Tree of Knowledge of Good and Evil, the shaman and Marlak banish him from the tribe.
-His hut destroyed after Zed burns the village down by accident, the gatherer Oh reluctantly joins Zed on a journey to discover what the world has to offer.
+Zed is a disillusioned hunter in a primitive tribe, who yearns for a purpose.
+When the tribe learn he has eaten from the Tree of Knowledge, the shaman and tribe brute Marlak banish him.
+Oh, a timid gatherer, reluctantly joins Zed on a journey to discover what the world has to offer, after Zed accidentally burns down the village.

-They encounter Cain and Abel.
-Cain kills Abel with a boulder in an act of rage and tells Zed and Oh that they must escape with him or else he will be accused of killing Abel.
+The duo encounter Cain and Abel.
+Cain kills Abel with a boulder in an act of rage and tells Zed and Oh that they must escape with him or else they will be accused of killing Abel.

-Zed and Oh find out their love interests, Maya and Eema, from their former tribe have been captured and sold into slavery.
+Zed and Oh find out their love interests, Maya and Eema, from their tribe have been captured and sold into slavery.
 Trying to buy the girls' freedom, they end up being sold as slaves themselves, as Cain had been wanting to rid himself of the murder's witnesses.
 Whilst in transport, the slave caravan containing Oh, Zed, Maya, Eema and others from their tribe is attacked and overpowered by Sodomites.
 Zed and Oh escape and hide in the desert but lose track of the now Sodomite-led slave caravan.

 Still resolved to free the slaves and knowing the caravan's new destination, Zed and Oh pass by a mountain where they find Abraham about to kill his son Isaac.
-Zed stops them, telling Abraham Abraham's Deity sent him to do so.
+Zed stops them, telling Abraham that God sent him to do so.
 He takes them to his Hebrew village and tells them about the cities of Sodom and Gomorrah.

 Zed and Oh head off for Sodom when Abraham plans to circumcise them.
-As they arrive they are captured.
+As they arrive, they are captured.
 Cain, now a Sodomite soldier, saves them from being sodomized, calling them his "brothers".
-They remind Cain he sold them as slaves; he apologizes and offers them food, gives Zed and Oh a tour of the city and gets them jobs as guards.
+They remind Cain he sold them as slaves; he apologizes and offers them food, gives Zed and Oh a tour of the city, and gets them jobs as guards.